Kate Mara: Film

 In December 2008, Mara appeared in T Takes: Brooklyn 09, a series of 6 improvised short films directed by Brody Baker.
 She starred in The Open Road as Lucy.

 In 2009, Mara filmed the independent comedy Peep World, starring Michael C. Hall, Sarah Silverman and Rainn Wilson, and joined the cast of Marvel's Iron Man 2, making a cameo appearance as a U.S. Marshal who serves Tony Stark a subpoena.
-Mara shot the ensemble romantic comedy Happy.
-Thank You.
-More.
-Please. in New York City in July 2009.
+Mara shot the ensemble romantic comedy Happythankyoumoreplease in New York City in July 2009.
 She plays a waitress and aspiring singer named Mississippi, in a story about six single New Yorkers in their 20s.
 The film was written and directed by actor Josh Radnor (How I Met Your Mother).
 The film won the U.S. Dramatic Audience Award at the 2010 Sundance Film Festival.
 In 2010, Mara played hiker Kristi Moore in the survival drama 127 Hours, a true story directed by Danny Boyle about Aron Ralston, a climber trapped while mountaineering in Utah.

 Mara appeared in Ironclad (2011), which tells the story of the siege of Rochester Castle by King John in the year 1215.
 It is her first film where she speaks in an English accent.
 Mara appeared in the short film Ten Year, produced by Channing Tatum to attract financing for a feature film.
 The full-length feature went into production in Albuquerque in January 2010, with Mara starring in a large ensemble cast film about a 10-year high school reunion.
 In 2012, Mara starred in Stefan Ruzowitzky's thriller Deadfall with Eric Bana and Olivia Wilde.
 In 2013, Mara starred in Broken Bells video for the song Holding On For Life.
 Mara appeared in Transcendence (2014), starring Johnny Depp and directed by Wally Pfister.

 In 2015, she played Sue Storm, the Invisible Woman, in the Fantastic Four reboot.
 In that year, she also had a supporting role as astronaut Beth Johanssen in director Ridley Scott's film The Martian.
 She also starred as Ashley Smith in the movie Captive.

 In 2017, Mara starred in Megan Leavey, playing Megan Leavey, a real-life U.S. marine who bonded with her military working dog.
 The film was directed by Gabriela Cowperthwaite, and released on June 9, 2017.

 She also starred alongside Elliot Page in My Days of Mercy, which she co-produced.

+Kate Mara will also star in an upcoming movie called Bucking Fastard, directed by Werner Herzog.